 Kayaking and Paddle Boarding.
 Rent wetsuits, kayaks and standup paddle boards from the Santa Cruz Wharf and be one with otters, sea lions, pelicans, dolphins, whales, seals and other marine animals in Monterey Bay.
 Set out yourself or take a Venture Quest guided tour.
 Beginners welcome.

 Santa Cruz Yacht Harbor.
 Visitors to the Santa Cruz Harbor will find over 1,000 moored vessels available for commercial, recreational, or research opportunities.
 A boat dock and several launching facilities are also available to day visitors looking to rent kayaks, paddle boards or boats from nearby businesses.
 Private charters and group tours are available for Monterey Bay fishing, whale watching, sunsets and other fun excursions.
-Watch the sailboat races here at sunset every Wednesday night from March 15-November 1, and the amazing family friendly Lighted Boat Parade of decorated boats on December 2.
+Watch the sailboat races here at sunset every Wednesday night from March - October, and the amazing family friendly Lighted Boat Parade of decorated boats on November 30.

 Seabright State Beach.
 Located between the Boardwalk and Yacht Harbor, and just over a block away from Beach Haven at Seabright vacation rental home, this state-owned sandy Seabright Beach allows leashed dogs and bonfires – they aren’t allowed at Main Beach.
 (S'mores anyone?)
 This is a popular location to view not-so-legal fireworks on the 4th of July, and spectacular sunsets every other day.
 Located nearly within walking distance at low tide is Twin Lakes Beach (also dog-friendly).
 You can easily spend the entire day at Seabright Beach, and rinse off afterwards with our hot and cold outdoor shower when returning home to Beach Haven.

 Ocean View Park.
 A great place to bring the kids with a nice playground, eight extra long super fun slides, half court basketball, picnic tables, restrooms, the occasional homeless person and an adjacent off-leash dog park with views of the Boardwalk’s roller coaster and log rides, and Monterey Bay.
 Just a short drive away (with free residential parking) or about a seven minute walk from Beach Haven at Seabright.
 102 Ocean View Avenue.